Thailand is a place that both Brittnay and I have house sat quite a few times.

 We chatted for an hour or so and then mutually agreed to lock in the sit while on the call.

-I was excited I was heading back to one of my favourite places in the world!
+I was excited I was heading back to one of my favorite places in the world!

 House Sitting Sick Animals